lilith0001/touchbarconfig/README.md

 Forward delete, home, and end keys.

+# What are the limitations?

+The quotations indicating how many windows exist in a given workspace only track when you are moving existing windows between workspaces.

+Further development is needed to get notifications upon opening and closing applications.

 # How to Set up:

 1. Open spotlight and search "Mission Control" and add desktops until you have 10